learning is fun!

 At the time of enrollment, there are two options.
 Payment of the entire tuition at the time of enrollment, or pay a deposit of $200, of which $50 is non-refundable and begin the installment payment arrangement with Camp Ollin.
 All payments will be handled through PayPal with an option to use your credit card.

 **Some campers receive sponsors from family or businesses.
-These payments can be arranged through contacting 971-301-2291.
+These payments can be arranged through contact camp office at 971-301-2291.

 Late Arrival/Early Departure from Camp

 When enrolling your child in a session at camp, please make sure your child is able to stay for the entire session (start date through end date).
 Because it is disruptive to camp and the other campers in the group, late arrivals and early departures from camp are highly discouraged.
 If our session dates do not work for your family, please postpone your child’s stay at camp until he/she can attend a complete session.
 Unless there is a medical or family emergency that arises during the camp session, early departure from camp will follow the cancellation policy.

 If canceled in writing on or before May 1, the deposit is refundable, less a fee of $50 for each camper’s enrollment.
 No allowances, refunds, or rebates can or will be made for cancellations occurring after May 1.